Teju Cole

-Teju Cole (born June 27, 1975) is a Nigerian-American writer, photographer, and art historian.
-He is the author of a novella Every Day Is for the Thief (2007), a novel Open City (2011), an essay collection Known and Strange Things (2016), and a photobook Punto d'Ombra (2016; published in English in 2017 as Blind Spot).
+Teju Cole (born June 27, 1975) is a Nigerian American writer, photographer, and art historian.
+He is the author of a novella, Every Day Is for the Thief (2007); a novel, Open City (2011); an essay collection, Known and Strange Things (2016); a photobook, Punto d'Ombra (2016); and a second novel, Tremor (2023).
 Critics have praised his work as having "opened a new path in African literature."

 Personal life and education

 Cole was born in Kalamazoo, Michigan, to Nigerian parents, and is the oldest of four children.
 Cole and his mother returned to Lagos, Nigeria, shortly after his birth, where his father joined them after receiving his MBA from Western Michigan University.
 Cole moved back to the United States at the age of 17 to attend Western Michigan University for one year, then transferred to Kalamazoo College, where he received his bachelor's degree in 1996.
 After dropping out of medical school at the University of Michigan, Cole enrolled in an African art history program at the School of Oriental and African Studies in London, then pursued a doctorate in art history at Columbia University.
 He is the Gore Vidal Professor of the Practice of Creative Writing at Harvard University and currently lives in Cambridge, Massachusetts.